MotionGPT3: Human Motion as a Second Modality: Experiments

-\textbf{Comparisons on Motion-to-Text Understanding.} The motion-to-text task involves understanding motion sequences and generating semantically appropriate textual descriptions.
-We train a single-task captioning model from scratch for 100 epochs and compare it against recent SOTA models~\cite{chuan2022tm2t, jiang2023motiongpt, li2024lamp, wu2024mote}.
-Following~\cite{jiang2023motiongpt}, we use the raw ground truth textual descriptions for evaluation and apply the same metrics introduced in TM2T~\cite{chuan2022tm2t}.
-Results are shown in \cref{tab:comp-m2t}.
-Despite significantly fewer training epochs, our model surpasses existing methods on R-Precision, MMDist, and ROUGE metrics, demonstrating strong capability in motion-language alignment and description generation.
+\textbf{Motion-to-Text Understanding } The motion-to-text task involves understanding motion sequences and generating semantically appropriate textual descriptions.
+We train a single-task captioner \Ours$^\dagger$ for 100 epochs and compare with recent SOTA~\citep{chuan2022tm2t, jiang2023motiongpt, li2024lamp, wu2024mote}.
+Following~\citet{jiang2023motiongpt}, we evaluate on the raw ground truth texts using the TM2T protocol~\citep{chuan2022tm2t}.
+Results in \cref{tab:comp-m2t} show that both \Ours$^\dagger$ and \Ours~ achieve strong retrieval performance and language metrics.
+Notably, we observe a marked reduction in Multimodal Distance (MMDist), indicating effective motion–language alignment under the dual-stream design.

-\textbf{Unified Motion Understanding and Generation.} Finally, we evaluate the unified model trained via the three-stage training scheme introduced in \cref{sec:train}, covering both generation and understanding tasks.
-Results are reported in \cref{tab:unified}.
-Under our hybrid framework—which unifies motion and language processing while maintaining modular independence, our model consistently achieves competitive performance across all evaluated tasks.
-Notably, we observe improvements in Retrieval Precision and Multimodal Distance further validating the strength of our architecture.
-These results highlight that, under the guidance of continuous motion representations, our bimodal model effectively supports cross-modal reasoning within a hybrid framework.